FluentLenium/FluentLenium/docs/docs/test-methods.md

 ## Performance Timing API

-FluentLenium provides a simple API for retrieving the performance timing metrics based on the [PerformanceTiming interface defined by W3C](https://www.w3.org/TR/navigation-timing/#sec-navigation-timing-interface).
+FluentLenium provides an API for retrieving the performance timing metrics based on the [PerformanceTiming interface defined by W3C](https://www.w3.org/TR/navigation-timing/#sec-navigation-timing-interface).

-The main interface for this API is `PerformanceTiming` from which you can query individual metric values.
-They return `long` type values querying the `window.performance.timing.<metric>`
+The main interface for this API is `PerformanceTiming` from which you can query individual metric values and metrics in bulk as well.
-Javascript attribute.
+Most methods return `long` values querying the `window.performance.timing.<metric>` Javascript attribute, except the ones that are explicitly stated in the W3C documentation that they may have other type of values as well.

+They can be retrieved via `FluentTest` and its other framework specific variants:

 ```java
 public class SomeTest extends FluentTest {